-Ridged fingernails refers to the presence of tiny raised lines or ridges that run either up and down the length of the nail (vertical ridges) or, less commonly, across the nail (horizontal ridges).
-Ridges are among the different kinds of nail abnormalities that can develop due to aging, trauma, or underlying medical conditions.
-Some people notice an increase in vertical ridges of the fingernails as they age, and this can be a normal development.
+Having vertical (longitudinal) ridges on the fingernails refers to the presence of tiny raised lines or ridges that run up and down the length of the nail.
+Ridges are among the different kinds of nail abnormalities that can develop due to aging, nail injury, or trauma, or underlying medical conditions.
+Many people notice an increase in vertical ridges of the fingernails as they age, and this can be a normal development.
+Aging has been described as the predominant cause of vertical ridges on the fingernails.
 Onychorrhexis is the medical term used to describe longitudinal ridges on the nails that often accompany brittle nails.
-Longitudinal ridges on the nails can either arise due to aging or may accompany certain chronic medical conditions.
-Trauma may also be a cause of nail ridges.

 Health concern on your mind?
 Visit the Symptom Checker.

 Fawcett, Robert S., and Sean Lindord, MD.
 "Nail Abnormalities: Clues to Systemic Disease."
 American Family Physician 69.6 Mar.
 15, 2004.: 1417-1424. <http://www.aafp.org/afp/2004/0315/p1417.html>.

 - Are there different types of eczema?
 What causes eczema?

 - How is eczema diagnosed?

 - What is the treatment for eczema?

 - What are home remedies for eczema?

 - Is there a cure for eczema?